What are Hazardous Materials?

-EHS teams should develop and implement procedures for handling, labeling, storage, and disposal of hazardous materials.
+EHS teams should develop and implement procedures for handling, labelling, storage, and disposal of hazardous materials.

 Workers handling such materials need to be trained on the risks associated with the specific material and the appropriate precautions to take.

-Hazardous materials should be packaged, labeled, and stored according to their classification and properties.
+Hazardous materials should be packaged, labelled, and stored according to their classification and properties.
 Emergency measures should be in place in case of accidents, including spillage or the release of harmful substances.

 Here are a few reasons why managing hazardous materials safely is so important.